The denoiser included in Maxwell is based on Innobright's Altus technology.

 - When using Multilight with Denoiser, if you make changes to the sliders while rendering, you won't see the expected result in the denoised image until both passes have been updated with the same light configuration.
 You will probably have to make the same changes in both passes.

-For the moment, once Maxwell is closed after rendering an image with Denoiser, the two passes cannot be loaded again into the interface to resume them or make changes and Re-Denoise, nevertheless, if you have at least a couple of mxi files of the same frame (and with the required channels), you can make Maxwell denoise them by running the following commands through command line:
+- For the moment, once Maxwell is closed after rendering an image with Denoiser, the two passes cannot be loaded again into the interface to resume them or make changes and Re-Denoise, nevertheless, if you have at least a couple of mxi files of the same frame (and with the required channels), you can make Maxwell denoise them by running the following commands through command line (in Windows using cmd.exe and in Mac using Terminal, not in Maxwell Render):

 - The Denoiser does not work with CPU Draft engine; if you notice an unexpected error and the render is not launched with extra channels when using the Denoiser, most probably you are using CPU Draft engine.
 Please use CPU Production or GPU engines to solve the problem.